 Create Value Delivery Teams

 As Value Delivery Teams are accountable to deliver a specific outcome (rather than an output), a new team structure emerges that, by necessity, integrates the skills from multiple functional areas.
 These cross-functional teams benefit the organization by improving coordination, simplifying communication, and sharing expertise to solve problems.
-They are stable and are structurally aligned to parent outcomes.
+They are structurally aligned to parent outcomes.

 Diversity in thought and background is also an advantage as diverse teams consistently produce better outcomes.
 Bring people with different backgrounds, skill sets, attitudes, and viewpoints together in an environment which encourages collaboration.